rubyworks/tapout/TAP-YJ.md

 of information for a test framework to provide, so it is the most often omitted.

-A unit SHOULD also have a `file` and `line` number for source file location.
+A test SHOULD also have a `file` and `line` number for source file location.
 This is the location of the test definition itself.

-A unit SHOULD provide the line of `source` code for the test.
+A test SHOULD provide the line of `source` code for the test.
 This will be the line of code that `file` and `line` number references.
 Unlike `snippet` lines, the source line should be stripped of whitespace.